urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 The most common use case for a webhook is when you need to use the `/async` endpoint to handle a larger render.

+If you're developing locally, we would recommend using a service like [ngrok](https://ngrok.com/), and making your webhook URL hit that ngrok endpoint.
+Ngrok simply exposes a port on your machine to a UUID style domain.
+You can locally serve your application from that port.

 After you've added the endpoint to your application, for example at the endpoint `webhooks/urlbox`, make a request to that endpoint like this:

-If you're developing locally, we would recommend using a service like [ngrok](https://ngrok.com/), and making your webhook URL hit that ngrok endpoint.
-Ngrok simply exposes a port on your machine to a UUID style domain, which is handy because it means you don't have to push your webhook changes to one of your live/staging environments just to test them out.

-Remember to assign the `UrlboxOptions.WebhookUrl`:

 ```CS
 static async Task Main()